Buying and selling a home and the joys of waiting. How to stay sane.

 Real estate waiting periods: The Classics!

 The wait between submitting your offer and waiting to hear back if it has been accepted.
 How long after making an offer on a home do you hear back?
-Waiting for the seller to respond to offer.
-This is probably the most stressful wait of all.
+Waiting for the seller to respond to an offer is probably the most stressful wait of all.
 You finally find THE HOME, it meets all your criteria and you really, really want that home!
 Unfortunately, so do four other buyers.
 You put your best foot forward and submit your best offer.